bot-app/trading/docs/updating.md

 # How to update

-To update your freqtrade installation, please use one of the below methods, corresponding to your installation method.
+To update your trading installation, please use one of the below methods, corresponding to your installation method.

 !!!
 Note "Tracking changes"
     Breaking changes / changed behavior will be documented in the changelog that is posted alongside every release.